William Cross Yuille: Life

 He married Marry Denny in Victoria on 7 July 1842.

 Death

-He died on 19 July 1894 in East Melbourne.
+He died on 19 July 1894 in East Melbourne, with his remains interred at the St Kilda Cemetery.

 Legacy

 Lake Wendouree was for some time known as "Yuille's Swamp".
 Several streets are named after him including streets in Ballarat, Melton, Buninyong, Geelong West, Brighton.
 Yuille Primary School in Wendouree is also named after him.